Ukraine

 General legal framework

-On 24 February 2022, a martial law legal regime was declared in Ukraine.
-In order to ensure stability of the financial system, the National Bank of Ukraine (NBU), by its Board Resolution No 18, dated 24 February 2022, introduced a number of restrictions and limitations for financial transactions.
-The NBU updates the Resolution on a regular basis.
+As mentioned, on 24 February 2022 a martial law legal regime was declared in Ukraine.
+In order to ensure stability of the financial system, National Bank of Ukraine by its Board Resolution No 18 dated 24 February 2022 introduced a number of restrictions and limitations for the financial transactions.
+Please note that the currency control regulations outlined below may change from time to time and the NBU updates the Resolution on a regular basis.

 Key limitations to currency transactions

-- Period for settlements under the export and import operations executed starting from 5 April 2022 is shortened to 180 days (from 365 days).
+- Period for settlements under the export and import operations executed starting from 5 April 2022 is shortened to 180 days (from 365 days) and for the operations of export of certain goods (as per specified type of goods/production for even shorter period (90/120 days);

-- All expenditure transactions of residents of Russian Federation/Republic of Belarus and legal entities which beneficial owners are residents of Russian Federation/Republic of Belarus are suspended (except certain transactions, e.g. salary and tax payments, transactions in favour of state authorities).
+- All expenditure transactions of residents of Russian Federation/Republic of Belarus, legal entities which beneficial owners are residents of Russian Federation/Republic of Belarus are suspended (except certain transactions, e.g. salary and tax payments, transactions in favor of state authorities, etc);

-- All payments to Ukraine (e.g. under the export transactions, loan provisions, funds transfer) are allowed on a usual basis (except for most payments from the Russian Federation/Republic of Belarus, which are generally restricted).
+- All payments to Ukraine (e.g. under the export transactions, loan provisions, funds transfer, etc) are allowed on a usual basis (except for most payments from the Russian Federation/Republic of Belarus, which are generally restricted).

 Remittance/movement of funds across the Ukrainian border by individuals

-As mentioned above, payments abroad (for instance payments as a result of a charter capital decrease, return of the loan [both principal and interest] to a non-resident, investing, etc.) are prohibited, except (inter alia):
+As mentioned above, payments abroad (for instance payments as a result of a charter capital decrease, investing, sale of the shareholding etc.) are generally prohibited, except (inter alia):

-- operations ensuring mobilisation needs in the sphere of national security, and
+- operations ensuring mobilization needs in the sphere of national security;

 Choice of business entity